TrustInSoft/demo-jenkins/README.md

       ```
    2. Add step **Execute shell** (2)
       ```
+      # This step is to be run to produce the HTML tis-report
+      # The parameter passed to tis-report is ALWAYS "_report" unless you changed the default configuration of tis-analyzer
       /home/tis/${TIS_VERSION}/bin/tis-setenv.sh
       source ~/.tis.conf
       tis-report _results
       ```
    3. Add step **Execute shell** (3)
       ```
+      # This step is to be run only if you want a MISRA report
+      # The parameter passed to tis-misra is the root directory of the source code ("lib" in te current sample project)
       /home/tis/${TIS_VERSION}/bin/tis-setenv.sh
       source ~/.tis.conf
       tis-misra lib